thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/entity-table-widget.md

 ### 3. Special symbol and number of digits after floating point

-You can add a special symbol that will be displayed next to the entity values of your widget.
-Also, you can customize the number of digits to be displayed after the floating point number of your value.
+Via the settings tab, you can add a special symbol that will be displayed next to all entity values of your widget.
+By default, it applies to the whole widget, that is, to all entities.
+Also, you can customize the number of digits to be displayed after the floating point number of your values.
 See the configuration and the corresponding result below.

 {% include images-gallery.html imageCollection="entity-digits" showListImageTitles="true" %}

+If you need to add these settings only for a specific datakey, you have to do it through [Datakey сonfiguration](/docs/{{docsPrefix}}user-guide/dashboards/#31-basic-datakey-configuration).

 ### 4. Legend settings